Counseling and Rehabilitation Education

 Specific information about programs and how to apply may be obtained by calling 618/536-7763 or contacting the School of Health Sciences, email@example.com.

 Master of Science (M.S.) in Counseling and Rehabilitation Education

 The M.S. in Counseling and Rehabilitation Education (CARE) offers two concentrations: clinical mental health counseling or clinical rehabilitation counseling.
 The course of study consists of a minimum of 60 credit hours and involves a blend of academic and clinical experiences.
 Graduates from these programs are prepared to pursue advanced graduate studies or assume roles as professional counselors in the work setting of their choice.

 Central to any program is a unified curriculum rather than a collection of courses.
 The core curriculum required of all M.S. in CARE degree candidates include: Professional Identity & Ethics, Cross Cultural Counseling, Human Growth and Development, the Helping Relationship, Group Work, Assessment, Research and Evaluation, Addictions, Diagnosis & Treatment, and Crisis Assessment & Intervention.
 In addition, students are required to complete nine credit hours of clinical experiences and may choose between a comprehensive exam and a research paper for final requirements of the program.
 M.S. in CARE degree candidates must complete the core counseling courses with a B or better and Clinical Experiences with a Satisfactory (s) grade.
 A grade of DEF needs to be completed within one year.
-A grade of U would mean dismissal from the program.

 M.S. in CARE Core Coursework